jgerstein/Functions-Assignment/DocumentationDrawTrapezoid.md

 ## Examples:
-Given top base as 100, height as 100, and bottom base as 700, draw a trapezoid centered in the window.
+Given top base as 100, height as 100, and bottom base as 700, draw a trapezoid centered in the window. void drawTrapezoid(float tbase, float hght, float bbase){

-## Description:
-Draws the trapezoid that the area function calculates.

-## Syntax:
-void drawTrapezoid(float tbase, float hght, float bbase){
   stroke(random(250), random(250), random(250));
   line(width/2 - tbase/2, height/2 - hght/2, width/2 + tbase/2, height/2 - hght/2); //draw lines of trapezoid